 A diagnosis of schizophrenia may leave a person wondering where to go next.
-At Agape Treatment Center, we offer comprehensive age-specific, mental health services for women and women who are suffering from schizophrenia.
+At Agape Treatment Center, we offer comprehensive age-specific, mental health services for women and women.
 These two conditions frequently go hand-in-hand, they must be treated simultaneously in a designated facility.

 At Agape Treatment Center, we combine intensive therapeutic intervention with psychiatric care and medication-assisted treatment options.
 In many cases, a combination of antipsychotic medications is necessary to treat schizophrenia.

 Clients have access to individual and group therapy, and family therapy sessions whenever possible (when the loved ones of the client live near our treatment center and can visit on occasion).
 An in-depth psychiatric evaluation will take place upon admission, and clients who are found to have a mental illness will continue to undergo evaluations throughout their stay.